 Teaching awards are held by many SOA faculty.
 Recognition on teaching is from the Hawaii Society of CPAs, the University of Hawaiʻi Board of Regents, the University of Hawaiʻi at Mānoa, the Shidler College of Business, and most importantly, the students, such as those in Beta Alpha Psi, Accounting Club, and Mortar Board.
 See web page on SOA Teaching Quality and Awards.

 The University of Hawaiʻi at Mānoa favorable class sizes enable professors to develop student's skills and knowledge more effectively.
 Class sizes are generally limited to 40 students for undergraduate classes, except writing-intensive classes are only 20 students and 30 students for graduate classes.

 Laulima, the University of Hawaii's course management system on the web, is used by most SOA faculty.
 Laulima enables students to acquire course materials from the web.
 Some faculty also use Laulima to collect homework and provide student feedback.
 Course evaluations are administered each semester through UH-Manoa's eCAFE system.

 Extensive Educational Programs and Offerings in Accounting

-At the undergraduate level, SOA not only has the accouting major, but serves university students with an introduction to accounting and its uses.
-The accounting major provides students with a solid educational foundation for entry into a wide range of accounting careers, and prepares students to pursue graduate or advanced professional education.
+At the undergraduate level, SOA not only has an accounting major but serves university students with an introduction to accounting and its uses.
+The accounting major provides students with a solid educational foundation for entry into a wide range of accounting careers and prepares students to pursue graduate or advanced professional education.
 Various scholarships exist for accounting students, as described on the Accounting Scholarships.

-The PhD Program (with an accounting emphasis) is a rigorous program which prepares students for a career as an accounting academic in teaching and research.
-SOA Requirements for PhD Students provides insights into the program.
+The Ph.D.
+Program in Business (with an accounting emphasis) is a rigorous program that prepares students for a career as an accounting academic in teaching and research.
+SOA Requirements for Ph.D.
+Students provide insights into the program.